kdheepak/blog/content/23-technical-writing.md

 Also, I've found the following filters useful.

-* `--filter pandoc-eqnos` : equation numbers
+* `--filter pandoc-eqnos`: equation numbers
-* `--filter pandoc-fignos` : figure numbers
+* `--filter pandoc-fignos`: figure numbers
-* `--filter pandoc-tablenos` : table numbers
+* `--filter pandoc-tablenos`: table numbers

 <!-- END SLIDES -->

 They allow you reference a figure, equation or table.
 For example, Equation {@eq:pi} is an example of a block equation in Markdown.

-A paper may be generated using a command as shown below :
+A paper may be generated using a command as shown below:

     pandoc -s -S --latex-engine=pdflatex \
     --template=./templates/ieee-latex.template \